 The second scene was within The Princess Bride, a movie that teems with feel-good, family-friendly moments while remaining a straight-up, inconceivable laugh riot all the way through.
 The scene that stands out amongst them all is Wesley’s battle of wits with Vizinni.
-The latter’s obsession with reverse psychology leading him to a fit of unruly, maniac laughter, emits the same reaction from audiences time-and-time again.
+The latter’s obsession with reverse psychology resulting in a fit of unruly, maniac laughter just seconds before his death, emits the same reaction from audiences time-and-time again.

-The final Reiner scene to mention is set at inside a diner with Billy Crystal on one side of the table and Meg Ryan on the other, with the latter feigning sensual pleasure in front of dozens of strangers to their confusion and the audience’s amusement.
+The final Reiner scene to mention is set at inside a diner with Billy Crystal on one side of the table and Meg Ryan on the other—yes, When Harry Met Sally…—with the latter feigning sensual pleasure in front of dozens of strangers to their confusion and the audience’s amusement.
 These three scenes wonderfully showcase Reiner’s proclivity for hilarity, as well as his ability to control vastly disparate styles, tones, and ambiances in three movies that you would never know were directed by the same guy.

 2. John Landis

-Landis went on to direct Eddie Murphy and Dan Aykroyd in 1983’s Trading Places, really establishing a name for himself within the world of comedy.
-His next two movies—Spies Like Us in 1985 and Three Amigos in 1986—received middle-of-the-road reviews, but the director rounded the decade out in glorious fashion by once again teaming up with Eddie Murphy, this time in 1988’s Coming to America.
+He went on to direct Eddie Murphy and Dan Aykroyd in 1983’s Trading Places, really establishing a name for himself within the world of comedy.
+His next two movies—Spies Like Us in 1985 and Three Amigos in 1986—received middle-of-the-road reviews.
+Albeit, the director rounded the decade out in glorious fashion by once again teaming up with Eddie Murphy—this time in 1988’s Coming to America.
 Landis also scattered jokes throughout An American Werewolf in London, but those are in a bit of a different, darker vein.

 1. John Hughes